TELEPHONE No. 121

 Manufactured by:

-GEC (who also made similar instruments for sale to their private systems customers).
+GEC (who also made similar telephone instruments for sale to their private systems customers).
 See GEC model K8384

 Variants: